Fred strengthens to tropical storm as it heads to US coast

 Anticipating Fred, Florida Gov. Ron DeSantis declared a state of emergency for the state's Panhandle region.
 And Alabama Gov. Kay Ivey issued a statement Saturday saying her administration was monitoring the weather and “will be ready to act from the state level if needed.”

-Fred was located early Sunday about 335 miles (555 kilometers) south-southeast of Pensacola, Florida, and moving north-northwest at 12 mph (19 kph).
+Fred was located Sunday afternoon about 320 miles (555 kilometers) south-southeast of Pensacola, Florida, and moving north-northwest at 12 mph (19 kph).

 Fred had been downgraded to a tropical wave on Saturday.
 Tropical waves can contain winds and heavy rain, but do not circulate around a center point or an “eye” like a tropical storm or hurricane.

-Meanwhile, Tropical Storm Grace was 85 miles (135 kilometers) south of San Juan, Puerto Rico on Sunday morning.
-Forecasters said heavy rainfall from the system would fall over parts of the Lesser and Greater Antilles over the next few days.
+Meanwhile, Tropical Storm Grace was 90 miles (1145 kilometers) south of San Juan, Puerto Rico on Sunday afternoon and was bringing heavy rain to the island.

 Tropical storm warnings were issued for the Virgin Islands, Puerto Rico and part of the Dominican Republic, meaning they will likely be hit by Grace.
 A tropical storm watch was issued for the Haiti.